-uThukela 20011/2012 SDBIP will contain the following:

-Projections for each month of -

-Revenue to be collected (by source)

-Operational Expenditure (by vote)

-Capital Expenditure (by vote)

-Service delivery targets and performance indicators for each quarter; and

-Any other matters that may be prescribed and includes any revisions imposed by the Mayor in terms of Section 54 (1)(c).
+uThukela 20011/2012 SDBIP will contain the following: Projections for each month of - Revenue to be collected (by source) Operational Expenditure (by vote) Capital Expenditure (by vote) Service delivery targets and performance indicators for each quarter; and Any other matters that may be prescribed and includes any revisions imposed by the Mayor in terms of Section 54 (1)(c).

-The uThukela SDBIP that will be approved by the Mayor within 28 days after the approval of the budget.
+The uThukela SDBIP that will be approved by the Mayor within 28 days after the approval of the budget will be part of the adopted 2011/2012 IDP Review.